thewhodidthis/animation/readme.md

 npm i @thewhodidthis/animation
 ```

-The default and only export is an anonymous function requiring a callback argument to be invoked before the next repaint, same as using `requestAnimationFrame` directly.
+The default and only export is an anonymous function requiring a callback argument to be invoked before the next repaint, same as using _rAF_ directly.
 In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) expect an anonymous object with `start()`  and `stop()` methods attached and aliased play / pause respectively.

 ```js
 import createLoop from '@thewhodidthis/animation'